ryansobol/rack-bouncer/README.md

     gem install rack-bouncer
     require "rack/bouncer"

-The default redirects users to [Browse Happy](http://browsehappy.com/), like so:
+The default redirects users to [Browse Happy](http://browsehappy.com/):

     use Rack::Bouncer

-You can redirect users to a page in your website, like so:
+You can redirect users to a page in your website:

     use Rack::Bouncer, redirect: "/bouncer.html"

-You can redirect users to a URL as well, like so:
+You can redirect users to a URL as well:

     use Rack::Bouncer, redirect: "http://slashdot.org"